To find out more about your child’s curriculum please see your child’s teacher or click on their Year group on the left.

 The following sections give information to all parents on the topics covered by each individual class.

-Topic Overviews - Please click on the relevant year to see what your child will be covering this term.
+Please click on the relevant year to see what your child will be covering this term.

 We have also included information regarding Forest Schools.
 Each class will have their alloted time with our Forest Schools Co-ordinator.
 This link will give you more information what is covered.

-School Council, ECO Club, Head Boy/Girl, Librarians and Prefects - this area gives the names of those children who have been chosen to fill these very important roles.
+This area gives the names of those children who have been chosen to fill these very important roles.

-School Results - this section has been updated to include the Academic Year 2013/2014 end of Year results.
+This section has been updated to include the Academic Year 2013/2014 end of Year results.

-Special Educational Needs - We strive to ensure that all children are able to access learning and achieve their potential in a safe and stimulating environment.
+We strive to ensure that all children are able to access learning and achieve their potential in a safe and stimulating environment.

 This section will give details on how we aim to achieve this.

-Pupil Premium - in this section we have presented how the school has spent it's allocation of Pupil Premium to enhance the provision specifically for disadvantaged children.
+In this section we have presented how the school has spent it’s allocation of Pupil Premium to enhance the provision specifically for disadvantaged children.

 Please click the link below to view the Curriculum Changes relating to the new National Curriculum being introduced in September 2014